 So do not expect the adjuster to care about the delay’s inconvenience.
 You may need to obtain a rental car or other transportation on your own in the event of a delay.

-In order to negotiate a car accident claim on your own, you need to have a good idea of how much compensation you should expect.
+To negotiate a car accident claim on your own, you need to have a good idea of how much compensation you should expect.
 With car accident claims, damages break down into two key types.

 Special damages include all the damages you can calculate directly.
 They have a specific monetary value, usually based on financial losses you have faced after the accident.
 These include: